Help our posties deliver your mail safely, securely and efficiently by meeting our mailbox specifications.

 Avoid locating your mailbox on a hill, slope, bank or up steps.

 Maintain safe and clear access to your mailbox, with no shrubbery or obstacles in the way.

 The height of your mailbox must be between 900mm – 1200mm from the ground to the mail slot.

 Groups of outside mailboxes for flats or apartments should be at right angles to the footpath or roadway.
 The height from the ground to the mail slot must be 900mm-1200mm.

 If you have mailboxes located inside a block of five or more apartments, they should be lockable, on the ground floor and with a common entrance.

-Printed papers are only returned to the country they were sent from if specifically requested by the sender.
-This information must be marked on the item in the language of the destination country.
+Printed papers are only returned to the country they were sent from if the sender specifically requests it, and it is marked on the item in the language of the destination country.